Your small business needs customers. A successful Google My Business profile will help you reach customers.

 Now it’s time to get into configuring your actual profile that will show up when people search.

-Set up your Google Business Profile
+Set up your Google My Business profile

 This is where everything from your business name to your pictures is customized.